A Fictitious Exchange In The Spirit of Giving

-A scientist is at a dinosaur dig site, and is approached by a young man of 30 years in age.
+A scientist is at a dinosaur dig site, and approached by a young man of 30 years in age.
 The young man begins to ask the scientist questions about the dig site, the dinosaur species and science in general.
-The young man then says –
+The young man then says:

-Scientist: Religion?
-No. This is science.
+Scientist: Pardon me?
+Religion?
+No, this is science.
 My views are not closed in by religion.

 Young Man: But Sir, according to definition, religion is a set of beliefs, attached to a specific field.
 Is this not so?

-Young Man: True, but can it not also be said that science is your religion?
+Young Man: Yes, but according to definition, can it not also be said that science is your religion?

 Scientist: No, I don’t believe so.
 Religion keeps man in ignorance.

-Young Man: Well then, let me ask you this question.
+Young Man: Well, let me ask you this question.
 If I were a foolish youth, who looked at you and your work and said, “You weren’t there millions of years ago.
 How in the world can you know anything about the dinosaurs?
 This is utter nonsense!”
-And when you tried to explain such things to me as the scientific method and other truths and research, I denied and walked away saying, “Sounds far fetched!”
+And when you tried to explain such things to me such as proof, and the scientific method, along with other truths and research, I denied and walked away saying, “Sounds far fetched!”
 What would you say?

 Scientist: I would say that you are not open minded and foolish, but you can’t get rid of the evidence.

 Young Man: Great response!
-Now this is your religion.
-A system of beliefs, wherein you can research, ask questions and get results.
+Now this is a religion, a system of beliefs, wherein you can research, ask questions and get results.

-Scientist: When you put it that way then yes.
+Scientist: When you put it that way, than yes.